hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/workspace_run.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the run created by this resource.
-Note, if the resource was created without an `apply{}` configuration block, then this ID will not refer to a real run in Terraform Cloud.
+Note, if the resource was created without an `apply{}` configuration block, then this ID will not refer to a real run in HCP Terraform.
 <!-- cache-key: cdktf-0.20.1 input-041419f518c0405e85227f2933aa7402414ae5b4f96725d448d521ecc7a24518 -->